OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - All issues either assigned to me OR on which I have commented OR am mentioned: https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+involves%3Ajmcmurry+
 - All issues in all repos within an organization: https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+org%3Aohsu-library

-### 6. If you have an issue with GitHub itself (bug, feature request, etc) where do you go?
+### 6. Help
- - Ironically, there is no good place.
+If you have an issue with GitHub itself (bug, feature request, etc) where do you go?
+Ironically, there is no good place.
 If you want to look up things that others have reported, isaacs has a good resource. https://github.com/isaacs/github/issues/.
 However, this is a rogue repo and a bit contentious.
  - GitHub kinda monitors https://github.com/isaacs/github/issues/ but not with any rigor.
  - To be safe, contact GitHub directly at https://github.com/contact, but recognize that they support literally millions of users and responsiveness is not guaranteed.
 Forums like isaacs sometimes offer some help because other users can help identify workarounds, for instance, as shown [here](https://github.com/isaacs/github/issues/65#issuecomment-123740194).

-### 7. Good to know miscellanea
+### 7. Miscellany
 - It is possible but not obvious how to rename a repository. https://help.github.com/articles/renaming-a-repository/
 - Certain things you think you *should* be able to do from the UI, you just can not:
   - Delete/rename a whole directory using the UI (this can only be done using the desktop app, or commandline).